SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance-Feature-Receivers.md

 ### Applying needed customizations to sites using code
 Here's a simple code piece which uses SharePoint Online CSOM to activate custom theme by first uploading the assets to SharePoint site and then activating custom theme.

-> This sample is using [PnP CSOM Core Component](https://github.com/SharePoint/PnP-sites-core), which extends the native out of the box operations by introducing additional set of extension methods for common operations.
+> This sample is using [PnP CSOM Core Component](https://github.com/SharePoint/PnP-sites-core), which extends the native out-of-the-box operations by introducing additional set of extension methods for common operations.
 You can perform similar operations also by using native CSOM, but code would be significantly more complex.

 ```csharp